rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 36 dpd = hoomd.md.pair.dpd(r_cut= 1 * r_c, nlist=nl, kT=KT, seed=123);
 37 dpd.pair_coeff.set('A', 'A', r_cut= 1.0 * r_c, A=25, gamma=4.5);
 ```
-Once you have made these changes you can go back up to the "INPUTS" section and try changing dt (line 23), KT (line 24), etc. to see how changes affect the pressures and temperatures recorded in the Pressure_xy.log file.
+Once you have made these changes you can go back up to the "INPUTS" section and try changing the timestep dt (line 23), [KT](https://en.wikipedia.org/wiki/KT_(energy) (line 24), etc. to see how changes affect the behavior of the system during the simulation (i.e. the pressures and temperatures recorded in the Pressure_xy.log file).
 ```bash
 20 ################           INPUTS             ##############
 21 N_time_steps = 1000;L_X = 10; L_Y = 10; L_Z = 10;